genericmilk/cooker/README.md

 php artisan vendor:publish --provider="Genericmilk\Cooker\ServiceProvider"
 ```
 Next, head to the new configuration file and create jobs as needed following the examples and the documentation to convert your application.

+You will also need to convert all instances of the `Boot()` function to use the new lowercase `boot()` variant as scripts will call the new lowercase instead.

 Finally, you can verify all has worked by running
 `php artisan build:res`